Terry stop: Reasonable suspicion

 In Pennsylvania v.
-Mimms, two police officers gave Mimms a ticket for driving a car with expired car tags.
+Mimms, two police officers issued Mimms a ticket for driving a car with an expired license plate.
 When they asked him to step out, they realized that he had a gun, and promptly arrested him.
-The Court ruled in favor of the police, citing officer safety as their reasoning.
+The court ruled in favor of the police, citing officer safety as their reason.
 Dissenting justices found that this furthers the expansion of Terry.
-Since the officers were allowed to ask Mimms to step out of the car, this set a precedent that officers could now ask citizens to perform actions through warrantless intrusion.
+They feared that the ruling set a precedent that officers could ask citizens to perform actions through warrantless intrusion.

 Search

-A frisk, also known as a pat-down, of the surface of a suspect's garments is permitted during a Terry stop, but must be limited to what is necessary to discover weapons, and must be based on a reasonable suspicion the individual may be armed.
-However, pursuant to the plain feel doctrine (similar to the plain view doctrine), police may seize contraband discovered in the course of a frisk, but only if the contraband's identity is immediately apparent.
+A frisk, also known as a pat-down, of the surface of a suspect's garments is permitted during a Terry stop but must be limited to actions necessary to discover weapons and must be based on a reasonable suspicion the individual may be armed.
+However, pursuant to the plain-feel doctrine (similar to the plain-view doctrine), police may seize contraband discovered in the course of a frisk, but only if the type of contraband is immediately apparent.

 The Supreme Court has placed very liberal requirements on what is "immediately apparent" regarding contraband.
-For example, in conducting a pat-down search, an officer feels a hard pack of cigarettes; the officer removes the pack and examines the inside, discovering drugs.
-He can be allowed to do this because he has prior knowledge, based on experience, that a small switchblade or tiny gun could be hidden in such a box.
+In an example provided by the Federal Law Enforcement Training Centers, an officer feels a hard pack of cigarettes while frisking a suspect and inspects the pack, discovering drugs inside.
+The officer is legally permitted to open the pack because he has prior knowledge, based on experience, that a small switchblade or tiny gun could be hidden in such a box.

-Subsequent court cases have expanded the definition of what constitutes a frisk, and what is considered as admissible evidence.
+Subsequent court cases have expanded the definition of what constitutes a frisk and what is considered as admissible evidence.
 In Michigan v.
-Long, Terry stops were extended to searching the inside of a car passenger compartment if police have reasonable suspicion an occupant may have access to a weapon there.
+Long, Terry stops were extended to searching the inside of a car passenger compartment if police have reasonable suspicion that an occupant may have access to a weapon there.
 In Minnesota v.
 Dickerson, the court ruled that "immediately recognized" contraband discovered during a Terry stop is also a lawful seizure.